 Systematic investment plans (SIPs) in equity mutual funds not only instil a disciplined savings habit but also help you stay invested across market cycles.
 Also, aggressive investments through SIPs can help you build a decent corpus for your future needs, including retirement, should you need to take a sabbatical later.

 For short-term goals such as buying a car or going on a vacation, you can contemplate investing in fixed deposits and liquid funds.
 Amid everything, make sure to avail health insurance as any medical emergency can dry up your savings in no time.
-Also, buying a health plan is easy on pocket when you are healthy.
+Also, buying a health plan is easy on the pocket when you are healthy.

 Married and Working